Math Word Problem Solver — AI Helps You Solve Step by Step

 The graph starts empty.
-Type any word problem into the chat — the AI tutor will help you build the model from scratch, step by step, right on the graph.
+Type any word problem into the chat — or say ok to try one of the examples below.

 How do I set up an equation from a word problem?